Chainscore/pallet-identity/README.md

 # How to build Custom Pallets with Substrate
 # Introduction
-In this tutorial, we will be building a custom pallet using the substrate development framework and FRAME v1.
-We shall start with understanding pallets, FRAME framework.
-Then we will take a look at the substrate pallet temmplate and use that to build our own custom pallet, write test cases, publish using git and add the published pallet to our runtime.
+In this tutorial, we will be building a custom pallet using the Substrate development framework and FRAME v1.
+We will start with an overview to understand pallets and the FRAME framework.
+We will then take a look at the Substrate pallet template, using it to build our custom pallet, write test cases, publish using git and finally add the published pallet to our runtime.

-## Pre-requisite
+# Pre-requisite
-Familiarity with Rust Programming Language

-Basic Knowledge of Substate Framework
+This tutorial assumes the reader is somewhat familiar with the Rust programming language and has a basic understanding of the Substrate framework.

-## Pallets
+# Pallets
-Pallets are domain-specific runtime modules, which allows us to have a modular design.
-We could add multiple pallets to our runtime.
+Pallets are domain-specific runtime modules, which allow us to have a modular design.
+We can add multiple pallets to our runtime.

-Some of the most popular pre-build pallets could be found [here.](https://substrate.dev/docs/en/knowledgebase/runtime/frame#prebuilt-pallets)
+For reference, some of the most popular prebuilt pallets can be found [on the Substrate developer site](https://substrate.dev/docs/en/knowledgebase/runtime/frame#prebuilt-pallets).

 ## FRAME v1
 FRAME is the framework to develop pallets, it comes with set of libraries and modules to get started.
 Following is the skeleton of a FRAME based pallet: